Stephen Rainbow: Political career

 Rainbow was re-elected to the Wellington City Council in 1992 and 1995.
 On both occasions he also stood for Mayor without success, finishing fourth in 1992 and seventh in 1995.

-By 1994 Rainbow was leading the opposition to the Green Party's membership of the Alliance, a broad left-wing coalition, thinking the Alliance's emphasis on social justice type issues detracted focus from environmental issues.
+By 1994 Rainbow was a leading voice of the opposition to the Green Party's membership of the Alliance, a broad left-wing coalition, thinking the Alliance's emphasis on social justice type issues detracted focus from environmental issues.
 In 1995 Rainbow co-founded the Progressive Green Party, a "Bluegreen" environmentalist party with a more right-wing emphasis.